-For the next steps, see My paper has been accepted, what are the next steps?
-If you have been contacted by the Pre-Production Coordinator, please see here instead.
+For the steps after acceptance, please see My paper has been accepted, what are the next steps?
+If you have been contacted by our Editorial-Production Controller, please see here instead.

 The Copyediting process at JMIR Publications comprises 3 steps: